- Fly from London to San José, arriving this evening, and transfer to our overnight hotel, just outside the capital.

-Some forest trails can be steep in parts, but we take this slowly.
-Although we travel up to over 3,000 metres, we will not be walking much at the higher altitude.
+Some forest trails can be steep in parts, but we take them slowly.
+Although we travel up to over 3,000 metres, we will not be walking much at higher altitude.

 During out stay on Solimar estate, we take a boat trip amongst the mangroves adjacent to Palo Verde National Park.

 On this tour we will travel to over 3,000 metres above sea level.